BIGJRA/BIGJRA.github.io/rejuv.md

     -   Thunderpunch

 This one is somewhat tough but luckily not as bad as Mt.
 Valor!
-You’ll need to watch out for Absol, who critical hits frequently thanks to its ability and item.
-The Typhlosion, Dragonite, Weavile, Minior we’ve all seen before and know how to deal with by now.
+You'll need to watch out for Absol, who critical hits frequently thanks to its ability and item.
+The Typhlosion, Dragonite, Weavile, Minior we've all seen before and know how to deal with by now.
 Watch out for Hitmonlee who will get an Unburden boost after using Fake Out.